Breathtaking Train Bridges In Europe

-This Train Bridges is an incredible architectural wonder.
+This Train bridge is an incredible architectural wonder.
 You can see six limestone arches resting on five high pillars.
-The bridge leads directly to the 216 meter long Landwasser Tunnel.
+The bridge leads directly to the 216-meter long Landwasser Tunnel.

 The bridge spans the Landwasser river between the towns of Schmitten and Filisur, in the Graubunden area of Switzerland.
 It has also been declared a UNESCO World Heritage Site.
 It’s in operation today and has been since completion in 1902.

 Forth Railway Bridge, The top Train Bridges in Scotland